FlowFuse/node-red-dashboard/docs/contributing/plugins/index.md

 Node-RED supports the development of custom plugins that add behaviour and functionality to the Node-RED runtime.
 A really common use case of plugins is [custom Node-RED Themes](https://nodered.org/docs/api/ui/themes/), which modify the overall CSS/appearance of the underlying Node-RED Editor.

 Node-RED Dashboard 2.0 also supports plugins.
-This allows you to define custom behaviour for the Dashboard runtime.
-For now, we provide a collection of API hooks that allow the injection of code at various points in the Dashboard instantiation and runtime.
+This allows you to define custom behaviour for the Dashboard runtime, independent of particular nodes and widgets.
+For now, we provide a collection of [API hooks](#index-js) that allow the injection of code at various points in the Dashboard instantiation and runtime.

-To integrate, make sure your plugins are registered with `"type": "node-red-dashboard-2"` in the `package.json` file.
+To integrate, make sure your Node-RED plugin is registered with `"type": "node-red-dashboard-2"` in the `package.json` file.
 This will tell Node-RED that this is a Dashboard 2.0 plugin.

+_Note: Plugins differ from [Third Party Widgets](../widgets/third-party.md).
+Third Party Widgets are built as nodes that become available in the Node-RED Editor, and can be dragged onto the Dashboard.
+Plugins are built to modify the behaviour of the Dashboard runtime itself._

 ## Plugin Structure